melvinkisam/game-manager/README.md

 - Track and manage their game collection
 - Search for games by name from a large dataset
 - Engage in small talk and trivia
-- Enjoy a personalised interaction through name recognition
+- Enjoy a personalized interaction through name recognition
 - Discover available features through built-in guidance

 ![example](img/example.png)